ThomasDelteil/incubator-mxnet/docs/tutorials/onnx/inference_on_onnx_model.md

 ## Downloading a model from the [ONNX model zoo](https://github.com/onnx/models)

-We download a pre-trained model, in our case the [vgg16](https://arxiv.org/abs/1409.1556) model, trained on ImageNet.
-The model comes packaged in a archive `tar.gz` file containing an `model.onnx` model file and some sample input/output data.
+We download a pre-trained model, in our case the [vgg16](https://arxiv.org/abs/1409.1556) model, trained on [ImageNet](www.image-net.org/).
+The model comes packaged in an archive `tar.gz` file containing an `model.onnx` model file and some sample input/output data.

 ```python